Emergency Chocolate Recipe Substitutions for Chocoholic Cooks

 Do not use butter or margarine because they both contain water.

-When dipping your savory tidbits into chocolate, make sure they are completely dry.
+When dipping your savory tidbits, make sure they are completely dry.
 Even ONE drop of water in the melted chocolate can cause it to “seize” and make the chocolate grainy.

 Good luck and happy cooking!

-Next Recipe Tips Page: Recipe Tips; Molasses As a Sweetener
+Next Recipe Tips Page: Moms Recipe Tips and Substitutions for using Molasses as a Sweetener